 Grilling fish is a fantastic way to enjoy this lean protein and increase your family’s consumption of omega-3 fatty acids.
 It’s also an impressive dish to serve at dinner parties, as it’s quick and easy to prepare.
 With just a bit of care and preparation, you can grill up a healthy and delicious meal in no time.

 Table of Contents

 Importance of Freshness and Choosing the Right Fish

 When grilling fish, it’s crucial to buy the freshest fish available in your region.
 However, grilling fish can be challenging because it can stick to the grill or fall through the grates.
 Choosing the right fish for grilling is essential for a successful dish.

-Fish is a versatile protein.
-It’s hard to make a bad selection for grilling.
+Fish is a versatile protein, and it’s hard to make a bad selection for grilling.
 Oily fish are recommended for smoking, and they’re also great for grilling.
 Some of the best fish for grilling include:

 These fish each have unique characteristics and range from lean to meaty and fatty.
-Some are better cooked as fillets, while others are best when cubed on kabobs or cooked as a steak-cut fish.
+Some are better cooked as fillets, while others are best when cubed on kabobs or cooked as steak-cut fish.